agude/agude.github.io/_books/the_state_of_the_art.md

 <span class="book-title">The State of the Art</span> is a collection of short
 stories by Iain M. Banks.
 It contains some stories related to the Culture universe and some general science fiction tales.
-Although it has been considered utopian fiction, it comes across as rather bleak to the reader.
+Although it has been considered utopian fiction, it comes across as rather bleak.

 ### Road of Skulls
 {% include book_rating.html rating=2 %}